Jack Antonoff: Early life

 Antonoff was born on March 31, 1984, in Bergenfield, New Jersey.
 He is the second of three children of Shira (Wall) and Rick Antonoff.
 He is the younger brother of fashion designer Rachel Antonoff.
-His younger sister, Sarah, died of brain cancer at the age of 13 when Antonoff was a senior in high school.
-The event had a profound effect on Antonoff who has said "... my whole career has been revisiting that through a different lens."
+His younger sister, Sarah, died of brain cancer at the age of 13 when Jack was a senior in high school.
+The event had a profound effect on him, "my whole career has been revisiting that through a different lens."
 Antonoff is Jewish.
-He grew up in New Milford, New Jersey, and Woodcliff Lake, New Jersey, and attended elementary school at the Solomon Schechter Day School of Bergen County.
-For high school, he and his sister commuted to Manhattan to attend the Professional Children's School.
+He grew up in New Milford, New Jersey, and Woodcliff Lake, New Jersey and attended elementary school at the Solomon Schechter Day School of Bergen County.
+He and Rachel commuted to Manhattan to attend the Professional Children's School.

 During his sophomore year of high school, in November 1998, he and several friends from elementary school formed a punk rock band called Outline.
-They released a self-titled EP through Lifetime Records, a friend's record label, in January 2000.
+They released a self-titled EP through Lifetime Records, a friend's record label, in January 2000, which was recorded by Jack's childhood friend, Heath Miller of Excess dB Entertainment.
 Antonoff initially sang in the group until early 2000 when Eddie Wright took over on vocals.
 With the addition of Wright, they recorded six songs which were later released as 6 Song Demo in the summer.
 They released an album, A Boy Can Dream, in July 2001 through Triple Crown Records.
 When they were 15, Antonoff and his Outline bandmate used a DIY guide to book shows in numerous states, including Florida and Texas, and borrowed Antonoff's parents' minivan to travel in.
 During the tour, Outline played in venues such as anarchist bookstores, while the oldest member of the band drove because he was 18 years old.
-Antonoff explained in 2014: "Half the time no one would show up or the equipment would be too fucked up to play ... but that's when I fell in love with touring."
-The band lasted until 2002.
+Antonoff explained in 2014: "Half the time no one would show up or the equipment would be too fucked up to play... but that's when I fell in love with touring."
+The band lasted until 2002, when Steel Train would sign to Drive-Thru Records.

 Music career

-Steel Train
+Steel Train and Fun.
+(2001–2015)

-In 2002, Antonoff and friend, Scott Irby-Ranniar, formed the band Steel Train—Antonoff was the lead singer, and they recruited drummer Matthias Gruber.
-The band then convinced two of their friends from the band Random Task, Evan Winiker and Matthew Goldman, to drop out of college to join the new band.
+In summer of 2001, Antonoff and friend Scott Irby-Ranniar formed the band Steel Train, playing their first ever show at Club Krome in South Amboy, NJ on September 15, along with future labelmates Allister and The Early November, who were about to sign to Drive-Thru Records.
+Antonoff was the lead singer, and they recruited drummer Matthias Gruber.
+The band then convinced two of their friends from the band Random Task (at the time managed by Heath Miller, promoter of Club Krome at Excess dB Entertainment), Evan Winiker and Matthew Goldman, to drop out of college to join the new band.
 Steel Train secured a recording deal with Drive-Thru Records.
 The group was popular on the jamband festival circuit and Antonoff has said he has applied that grassroots mentality to his future projects.